rome/tools/internal/css-parser/test-fixtures/invalid/fit-content/invalid-call/input.test.md

  invalid/fit-content/invalid-call/input.css:2:36 parse(css) ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Unkown unit on the fit-content(), use dimension, percentage or a number.
+  ✖ Unknown unit on the fit-content().

     1 │ .style {
   > 2 │   grid-template-columns: fit-content("broken";
       │                                      ^^^^^^^^
     3 │ }

+  ℹ The only valid values are dimension or percentage or a number.

 ```